ediamin/wp-php8/README.md

 ## Note
 - The url will be at `http://localhost:8888` by default.
-- Username:Password for the admin = admin:password
+- Username and password for the admin are `admin` and `password`.
+- Put your plugins into `plugins` directory.

 For more information and wp-env configs see https://github.com/WordPress/gutenberg/tree/trunk/packages/env